openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Issuer-Holder-Verifier Model
   An ecosystem where issuance of a Verifiable Credential to the Holder happens asynchronously from it being presented as a Verifiable Presentation to the Verifier.
 Issued Credential can (but not necessarily) be used multiple times.

+Cryptographic Holder Binding
+  Ability of the Holder to prove legitimate possession of a Verifiable Credential by proving control over the same private key during the issuance and presentation.
+Mechanism might depend on the Crednetial Format.
+For example, in `jwt_vc_json` Credential Format, a VC with Cryptographic Holder Binding contains a public key or a reference to a public key that matches to the private key controlled by the Holder.
+Claim-based or biometrics-based holder binding is also possible.

 Base64url Encoding
   Base64 encoding using the URL- and filename-safe character set defined in Section 5 of [@!RFC4648], with all trailing '=' characters omitted (as permitted by Section 3.2 of [@!RFC4648]) and without the inclusion of any line breaks, whitespace, or other additional characters.
 Note that the base64url encoding of the empty octet sequence is the empty string.
 (See Appendix C of [@!RFC7515] for notes on implementing base64url encoding without padding.)